hartwigmedical/scripts/datarequest/README.md

 * Create a VM with a predefined startup script.
 * Within the startup script, download the data you need
 * Within the startup script, run your analysis
-* Within the startup scrupt, upload the results to your own bucket
+* Within the startup script, upload the results to your own bucket
 * Terminate the VM

-For this purpose, we're creating a tool you can use to take advantage of all our GCP automation, cost savings and perfomance improvements called [Batch 5](https://github.com/hartwigmedical/pipeline5/blob/master/batch/README.md).
+For this purpose, we're creating a tool you can use to take advantage of all our GCP automation, cost savings and performance improvements called [Batch 5](https://github.com/hartwigmedical/pipeline5/blob/master/batch/README.md).
 Batch5 takes care of handling pre-emptible vms, setting up local ssds, managing failures, exposing logs, etc.